cleyson-eng/autod_ext/README.md

 helper extensions developed on demand by [Jose Cleyson](https://cleyson.eng.br/)

 ## Compile instructions
-- windows online for now.
+- windows only for now.
 - set OBJECT_ARX_SDK enviromment variable to the root path of the object arx sdk.

 ## Projects: